 Condos need a functional and adequately financed association

 When you are selling your condo, the buyer’s lender will look to make sure that condos meet certain guidelines.
 Your condo will need a functioning association to get financing.
 The lender will look to see that the association has adequate reserves for capital expenditures, insurance coverage, owner occupancy levels at least 51% and no litigation.
 Association fees also must be no more than 15% delinquent.
 As a condo seller, you also want to verify whether the condo building or complex is approved for FHA financing.
 If not, you will need a buyer with conventional financing or cash.
 Finally, make sure there is a current year operating budget.

 Any liens will need to be satisfied prior to closing the sale

 Any delinquent property taxes, municipal or mechanic liens will need to be paid prior to closing.
+Also, if the IRS has placed a tax lien on your property, that will need to be paid or negotiated prior to the sale.
 If you are selling a condo, you also want to make sure that your monthly assessment fees and any special assessments are paid to date.
 If your plan is to use the proceeds of the sale to satisfy these debts, factor them into your net proceeds analysis.

 Sellers have an important role in helping to ensure that they successfully get to the closing table.
 If you are considering selling your home in the Chicago area, please contact me for a free consultation.